-Table 4.
+Table 5.
 Cryptographic Keys and CSPs

-Key / CSP Description Master Key A Triple DES or AES-256 key used to encrypt and decrypt Session Keys.
-The Master Key can be generated outside the cryptographic boundary and input into the module, or created cooperatively with the BlackBerry Enterprise Server through key agreement.
+Key / CSP Description A Triple DES or AES-256 key used to encrypt and decrypt Session Keys.
+The Master Key is always generated outside the cryptographic boundary.
+The Key may be input into the module: Master Key in plaintext as parameters to an API call when connected directly to the USB port of a workstation operating BlackBerry Desktop Manager, or encrypted by the current Master Key if utilizing key agreement with the BlackBerry Enterprise Server.
 Session Key A Triple DES or AES-256 key used to encrypt and decrypt data.
 The module generates Session Keys using the implemented FIPS 186-2 RNG.
-PIN Master Key A Master Key that is specifically a Triple DES key used to encrypt and decrypt PIN Session Keys.
-The PIN Master Key is generated outside the cryptographic boundary and input into the module.
+A Master Key that is specifically a Triple DES key used to encrypt and decrypt PIN Session Keys.
+The PIN Master Key is generated outside the cryptographic boundary The Key may be input into the module: PIN Master Key in plaintext as parameters to an API call when connected directly to the USB port of a workstation operating BlackBerry Desktop Manager, or encrypted by the current Master Key if utilizing key agreement with the BlackBerry Enterprise Server.
 PIN Session Key A Session Key that is specifically a Triple DES key used to encrypt and decrypt data for PIN messaging.
 The module generates PIN Session Keys using the implemented FIPS 186-2 RNG.
-Firmware Integrity Key A RSA public key used to verify the integrity of the module firmware.
-ECC Key Pair A key pair used to perform key agreement over elliptic curves.
+ECC Key Pair A key pair used to perform key agreement during Master Key transport over elliptic curves.
+ECC Session Key An ECC session key, that is specifically a short lived ephemeral key, is used during key agreement during Master Key transport and is zeroized after use.
 ECC Public Key A public key used to verify digital signatures over elliptic curves HMAC Key A key used to calculate a message authentication code using the HMAC algorithm.